Growing beyond conventional science.

 Hormones

-DHT sensitivity can be caused by genetics, stress, meds, poor diet, and toxins.
+DHT sensitivity can be caused by genetics, stress, poor diet, and toxins.

 Stress

-Short-term or chronic, physical or emotional stress like a surgery or demanding job.
+Physical or emotional stress like giving birth or a demanding job.

 Lifestyle